alecgrater/AudioSwitch/README.md

 ## Limitations

 - The program assumes the specified device name exists in the registry.
-- Modifying the Windows registry should be done with caution as it can have
+- Modifying the Windows registry should be done with caution as it can have unintended consequences if not done correctly.